 Does Mommy like to get nude?
 For a full frontal experience, the Olympus Spa in either Lynwood or Tacoma is the ultimate day spa indulgence.
-For just $38 (gift cards available) mom can spend the day soaking it up in various whirlpools, a steam sauna, an herbal dry sauna and various earth energy rooms and mediation rooms.
-A Total Bliss Package at their Tacoma location ($297) includes the daily entry fee, plus body scrub, body moisturizing, body massage and body wrap.
+For just $40 (gift cards available) mom can spend the day soaking it up in various whirlpools, a steam sauna, an herbal dry sauna and various earth energy rooms and mediation rooms.
+A Total Bliss Package at their Lynnwood location ($339) includes the daily entry fee, plus body scrub, body moisturizing, body massage and body wrap.
 The whole experience is 3 hours and 20 minutes.
 Ahhh… can you hear mama relaxing already?

 Whoever said flowers are “out” for Mother’s Day is oh-so-wrong.
 Flowers are never out.
 Okay, maybe some of those cheesy arrangements with the Mylar balloons and cheap teddy bears, but if you’re reading this, we know you would never do that.
 Right?
 Riggght.
-Here’s how you do flowers: order from a chic place like Marigold and Mint on Capitol Hill (delivered, starting at $75, or pick up a beautiful bouquet for $25).
-They also have a great selection of cards in stock, from the super cute to the wickedly funny, and sweet treats such organic Ayako and Family Jam ($12 each).
+Here’s how you do flowers: order from a chic place like Marigold and Mint on Capitol Hill (delivered, starting at $75 or pick up a beautiful bouquet for $25).
+They also have a great selection of cards in stock, from the super cute to the wickedly funny as well as organic herbs, edible flowers, books and contemporary and vintage ceramics.